Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 Each group member should take turns making one step.
 Each group member should collaborate, discuss, help, and confirm that the other group members are on the right track.

-1. "Clone" the repo; copy the Git Log from the team repo into the individual Git Log box
+1. "Clone" the repo.
+   - Copy the Git Log from the team repo into the individual Git Log box.
-1. Make your commit; add your commit hash to the top of your individual Git Log.
+1. Make your commit.
+   - Add your commit hash to the top of your individual Git Log.
 (Since it is the newest, it should go on top)
 1. "Push" to the team repo:
    1. First, you **must** "pull" from the team repo.
 Check if there are any new commits on the team's Git Log.
 Copy new commits to your own Git Log, and make your Git Log identical.
-   1. Write down your commit hash back to the top of your individual Git Log
+   1. Write down your commit hash back to the top of your individual Git Log.
-   1. Add your commit hash to the top of the Hike Planner Git Log
+   1. Add your commit hash to the top of the Hike Planner Git Log.
 1. Once everyone has successfully pushed their commit, pull from the team repo.

 ## How to Review